 Hassle-free & Rapid Development

 Getting reusable code backed by improved productivity and efficiency is a real bonus for the developers and business owners in the long run.
-This is where cross-platform app development framework gains a competitive edge over other alternatives.
+This is where a cross-platform app development framework gains a competitive edge over other alternatives.

 Great Product Maintenance